uptonking/note4yaoo/lib-excel-ospreadsheet-codebase.md

 - An Operation can be executed to change a data structure from state A to state B.
   - It should hold the necessary data used to perform this transition.
   - It should be possible to revert the changes made by this operation.
-- **In the context of o-spreadsheet, the data from an operation would be a revision (the commands are used to execute it, the `changes` are used to revert it**).
+- **In the context of o-spreadsheet, the data from an operation would be a revision**.
+  - the commands are used to execute it, the `changes` are used to revert it

 - `session.onMessageReceived`收到REMOTE_REVISION时
   - revisionNew = new Revision(message)